IcePuff44/DSAI-Google-Stocks-Prediction/README.md

    1. **Date Splitting:** Data extracted from 01/06/2018 to 01/06/2019
    2. **Data Cleanup:** Remove the Description Column and NaN values.
 Remove all weekends and Public Holidays.
 Remove all symbols from headlines
    3. **Individual headline:** Grouped any headlines that falls on the same day
+   4. Calculate **Subjectivity, Polarity** for each headline
+   5. Using Sentiment Intensity Analyzer, we were able to get the Positive, Negative, Neutral, Compound values for each headline

 **Combination of both Google Stocks and Reuter Headlines:**